someengineering/resoto.com/blog/2022/05-10-resoto-graph-traversal/index.md

 // highlight-end
 ```

-This search finds the DigitalOcean droplet with the related id and then walks the graph outbound by one step, as defined by `-->` , and filters the resulting volume list.
+This search finds the DigitalOcean droplet with the related id, then walks the graph outbound by one step, as defined by `-->` , and filters the resulting volume list.
 Other resources are pointing towards our droplet.
 By looking at the graph structure, we see it could be load balancers, kubernetes clusters, firewalls, or images.
 To get all the resources that point to this resource, we need to walk the graph inbound - which means in the opposite direction of the arrow in the graph structure diagram.
-Resoto uses the reversed arrow `<--` to walk the graph inbound.
-We use the same filter as before - this time, we walk the graph inbound and count the number of resources by kind.
+Resoto uses the left facing arrow `<--` to walk the graph inbound.
+We use the same filter as before but this time, we walk the graph inbound and count the number of resources by kind.

 ```bash
 > search is(digitalocean_droplet) and id=289061882 <-- | count kind